 Building Inspection & Code Enforcement

-Your first step in beginning any project (roof, deck, pool, fence, addition, etc.) is to contact the Inspections Department to see if a permit is needed.
+Building Inspection and Code Enforcement is a division of the City of Oakdale Community Development department.
+Your first step in beginning any project - roof, deck, pool, fence, addition, etc. - is to contact the Inspections staff to see if a permit is needed.
 You will also receive valuable information on what is allowed and where it is allowed.
 The Inspection staff reviews construction plans, issues a variety of permits, and inspects all construction related to the issuance of structural, mechanical, plumbing, and electrical permits.
-The Department also oversees the housing code, rental housing licensing, and zoning / property regulations.
+The division also oversees the housing code, rental housing licensing, and zoning/property regulations.

 Call 811 Before Digging